JohannesBuchner/spoken-command-recognition/README.rst

 Methods:

-* Any machine learning method can be trained.
+* Any supervised classification machine learning method can be trained.
 The method should react as soon as possible however (Recurrent neural networks come to mind).
 * The alternative is voice activity detection algorithms.
 For example implemented in Speex, WebRTC, https://github.com/voixen/voixen-vad.

 III: Detecting words (TODO)